benoitc/erica/README.md

 When you run `couchapp push` the `!code` line will be replaced with the contents of the file found at `lib/parser/html.js`.
 Simple as that.

-#### Standard Library

 As we begin to see more apps built using CouchApp, we plan to include helpful functions in the standard library (as supplied by `couchapp generate`).
 Thank you for helping us expand this section! :)

-### !json
+### !json for data

-After all the `!code` includes have been processed (insuring that they may also use the `!json` macro), `couchapp push` does another pass through the function, running the `!json path.to.json` macro.
-This accumulates the data found at `path.to.json` into a single object for inclusion.
-After all the `!json` macros have been processed, the accumlated object is serialized to json and stored in a variable with a name corresponding to the path root.
+After all the `!code` includes have been processed (insuring that included code may also use the `!json` macro), `couchapp push` does another pass through the function, running the `!json path.to.json` macros.
+This accumulates the data found in the JSON design doc at `path.to.json` into a single object for inclusion.
+After all the `!json` macros have been processed, the accumlated object is serialized to json and stored in variable names corresponding to their path's roots.

 Here's an example.
 It's a lot of code to look at, but the principles are simple.
 Also, if you think you can explain it better than I have, please send a patch.